-Throughout school we also support children with individually targeted games using “Nessie” software.
+Throughout school we also support children with individually targeted games using “Nessy” software.
 We assess children termly on their phonic progress and plan necessary interventions as needed.

 Finally, we teach children to love books and reading, and that phonics is an efficient tool towards this goal!